Mark Forrest (radio presenter)

-Mark Forrest is a British radio presenter, and former radio newsreader and former radio continuity announcer.
+Mark Forrest is a British radio presenter, former radio newsreader and former radio continuity announcer.

 Education

 Forrest grew up in Beverley, East Riding of Yorkshire and in Wetherby, West Yorkshire.
-He attended a school in Leeds, and then studied mathematics at the University of Newcastle upon Tyne.
+He attended school in Leeds, and then studied mathematics at the University of Newcastle upon Tyne.

 Career

 Forrest began his radio career at Radio Tees.
-He then presented a show on Metro Radio in Newcastle upon Tyne between 2am and 6am, and he was also an undergraduate student at the time.
+He then presented a show on Metro Radio in Newcastle upon Tyne between 2am and 6am, while he was an undergraduate student at the university there.

 After leaving Metro Radio, Forrest worked at Virgin Radio and in 1995, he was presenting a show between 10pm and 2am on weekdays on Virgin Radio in the UK.
-In 1998, Forrest was presenting a show between 4pm and 7pm on weekdays, and a show between 9am and 12am on Saturdays, on Virgin Radio in the UK.
+In 1998, Forrest was presenting a show between 4pm and 7pm on weekdays and a show between 9am and 12am on Saturdays on Virgin Radio in the UK.

 In 1999, Forrest was presenting Virgin Radio's twice-weekly movie review show, the Movie Chart Show, alongside Gail Porter.
 The show was broadcast on Channel 5.

-After having worked at Virgin Radio in the UK and at Heart Radio, Forrest joined Classic FM to present a Saturday morning show with co-presenters Anne Marie-Minhall and Tim Lihoreau.
+After having worked at Virgin Radio and Heart Radio, Forrest joined Classic FM to present a Saturday morning show with co-presenters Anne Marie-Minhall and Tim Lihoreau.
 Forrest was presenting the station's weekday drivetime show, a Friday evening musician interview and arts news programme on the station, and the station's Saturday breakfast show, in 2006.
 Forrest finished presenting the drivetime show on the station in 2010.
 Forrest also presented the weekday breakfast show on the station from 2010 until 2012, when Tim Lihoreau took over presenting the show.
 Forrest's affection for classical music originated from his father, who had a large collection of classical music albums.

 Forrest presented the breakfast show on BBC Radio York in 2012.
 He then moved to presenting an evening show between 7pm and 10pm across England and the Channel Islands on BBC Local Radio.
-All BBC Local Radio stations broadcast the show, apart from when they were airing local sports coverage or local breaking news coverage.
+All BBC Local Radio stations broadcast the show, unless they were airing local sports coverage or local breaking news coverage.
 The show, produced by Wire Free Productions, collated the best of BBC Local Radio broadcasting from the day and also included detailed weather information, contributions from listeners and other content.
 Initially, not all reactions from critics to show were positive.
 In 2015, Georgey Spanswick took over the Friday edition of the programme and in 2017, Forrest left the programme altogether and Spanswick began presenting the show on all weekdays.